Who am I?

 which I hope to tour and take to you sometime soon . . .

 This show started off as a concert of my classical choral compositions.

 which I was going to conduct live with a choir of 16 and string quartet.

 Then Matthew and I realised there's more of a story to be told.

-So it became this cross-artform theatrical piece
+So it became this cross-artform theatrical experiment

-a virtual choir and string quartet,
+with a virtual choir and string quartet,

 a series of monologues,